 I hope that this article has brought some structure to the unwieldy topic of cloud migration.
 With the many benefits of the cloud, cloud migration is only a matter of time for most organizations.
 I wish that, with an understanding of the different levels of cloud migration, you will have a successful project that is also a journey of learning and appreciation of new technologies.

-According to Flexera’s cloud report, more SMBs are moving quickly to the public cloud in 2021.
+According to Flexera’s cloud report, more SMBs are moving quickly to the public cloud in 2022.
+Gartner forecasts that public cloud spending will grow 20.7% to a total of $591.8 billion globally in 2023.
 Due to the pandemic, more companies switch to long-term remote work or flex working schedules.
 The most popular cloud migration method is adopting hybrid cloud models by leveraging the benefits of public, private, and on-premise depending on those organizations’ pre-existing IT setup.

 Cloud migration is the process of moving a company’s databases, IT resources, digital assets, and applications into the cloud.
 There are different types of cloud migration.
 Companies can deploy the migration based on the original It environment and budget.